yaelwrites/Big-Ass-Data-Broker-Opt-Out-List/README.md

 Look for your info here: [https://www.privateeye.com/](https://www.privateeye.com/static/view/optout/) Opt out here: [https://www.privateeye.com/static/view/optout/](https://www.privateeye.com/static/view/optout/).
 You can also skip the first part and head to the second.
 This site will also take you to PeopleFinders, so you can opt out of that, too.

 ### PrivateRecords
 Search for your name and state and opt out here: [https://www.privaterecords.net/optOut/name/landing](https://www.privaterecords.net/optOut/name/landing).

+### PublicDataUSA
+Find your information here: [https://www.publicdatausa.com/optout.php](https://www.publicdatausa.com/optout.php).
+Then, select the items you’d like removed, and fill out the form at the bottom of the page.

 ### PublicRecordsNow
 Find your information here: [https://www.publicrecordsnow.com/].
 Click on the orange “click here to opt out” button on  [https://www.publicrecordsnow.com/static/view/contact/](https://www.publicrecordsnow.com/static/view/contact/), fill out the form, complete the captcha and send it in.